OleErikPeistorpet/OE-Lib/README.md

 Visual Studio 2013 or GCC 4.7 is required.
 Clang has been tested briefly, minimum version is unknown.

-Features relocation optimizations similar to Folly fbvector and EASTL.
+Features relocation optimizations similar to Folly fbvector and UnrealEngine TArray.
 Furthermore, OE-Lib has been optimized not only for release builds but also for execution speed in debug.

 ### Practical stuff